 Established in 1998 I have worked with people to deal with anxiety, relationship issues, stress, depression and to deal with many other unwanted psychological symptoms.
 Please contact me to discuss how I might help you.

 As a Senior Integrative Counsellor and Psychotherapist, I have established practices based in both York and Leeds - both are accessible with good transport links to both Fulford in York and Horsforth in Leeds.
 I hold a positive regard for people and whatever challenges they seek support for.

 With a good degree of understanding, support and challenge, many people are able to make choices in their lives that will give them more of what they want, and less of what they don't want.
 I hold the quality of the relationship between myself and my clients as central to the work we do.
-Being Integrative means that I adapt my style to suit the unique needs of every client and the challenges that they seek support with.
+Being Integrative means that I adapt my style to suit the unique needs of every client and the challenges that they seek support for.

 Training, qualifications & experience

-I am a U.K.C.P.
+I am a highly experienced U.K.C.P.
 Registered Psychotherapist.

 I trained at the Northern Guild for Psychotherapy and hold both a Postgraduate Diploma in Integrative Psychotherapy and a Masters Degree in Integrative Psychotherapy (College of Medicine, University of Wales)

 I have also had formal training in: